 One problem using CT scans is that the CT contrast dye contains iodine, which interferes with radioiodine scans.
 For this reason, many doctors prefer MRI scans for differentiated thyroid cancer.

-Like CT scans, MRI scans can be used to look for cancer in the thyroid, or cancer that has spread to nearby or distant parts of the body.
+MRI scans use magnets instead of radiation to create detailed cross-sectional images of your body.
+MRI can be used to look for cancer in the thyroid, or cancer that has spread to nearby or distant parts of the body.
 But ultrasound is usually the first choice for looking at the thyroid.
 MRI can provide very detailed images of soft tissues such as the thyroid gland.
 MRI scans are also very helpful in looking at the brain and spinal cord.

 Blood tests are not used to find thyroid cancer.
 But they can help show if your thyroid is working normally, which may help the doctor decide what other tests may be needed.
 They can also be used to monitor certain cancers.